Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 Introduction

 Andrew Fuller's book "Strictures on Sandemanianism" (available here) seems to be the main source of people's knowledge of Robert Sandeman's teachings, even though anyone can read Robert Sandeman's writings for themselves using the Internet Archive (such as here).
-It has amazed me how many people on the Internet have blog posts criticizing Robert Sandeman (simply do a Google search for "Sandemanianism") when it seems quite obvious to me that they haven't read any of his writings.
-For example, as John Robbins discovered, two seminary trained contributors to the Banner of Truth website wrote critically of Robert Sandeman and Gordon Clark, despite neither of them having read Robert Sandeman's book and only one of them reading Gordon Clark's book on faith and saving faith (see here).
+It is amazing how many people criticize Robert Sandeman (simply do a Google search for "Sandemanianism"), although it seems obvious to me that they haven't read any of his writings.
+For example, John Robbins once discovered that two seminary trained contributors to the Banner of Truth website wrote critically of Robert Sandeman and Gordon Clark, despite neither of them having read Robert Sandeman's book and only one of them reading Gordon Clark's book on faith and saving faith (see here).

 Robert Sandeman's Bare Persuasion